Got some exciting news for you – especially, if you are into yoga, weight lifting, or even a competitive weightlifting!

 - Relaxes your neck and back muscles.

-- Gives a deep opening
+- Gives a deep opening and stretch along the lower back, upper body, and hips.

 - Kneel on the floor and sit back on your heels.
 Bring your big toes to touch each other and gently spread open your knees to hip-width apart.